 I also think it’s important to avoid the notion that Epiphones are low-budget knock-offs.
-While the G-400 certainly will never be on-par with the SG, it is a quality instrument that just might be a better choice for some players.
+While the G-400 certainly will never be on-par with the SG, it is a quality instrument that just might be a better choice for some players, and one of the best electric guitars under $500.
 Are you one of those players?
 Well, read on and find out.

 Birth of the SG

-The Les Paul SG was born in 1961, but Les Paul himself was none too happy with this decision, and asked to have his name removed from the redesigned instrument.
+The Les Paul SG was born in 1961, but Les Paul himself was none too happy with this decision and asked to have his name removed from the redesigned instrument.
 Gibson simplified the name to SG, for “Solid Guitar”.
-Needless to say, the Les Paul and SG both hung in the there and went on become two of the most beloved guitars in the world.
+Needless to say, the Les Paul and SG both hung in there and went on to become two of the most beloved guitars in the world.

 The Epiphone G-400 isn’t a copy, and it isn’t a new idea.
 It is a classic, just like the Gibson SG itself.